dfinity/dre/release-controller/README.md

 2. Once the Google Doc is finished (all teams crossed out), PR will be created with release notes.
 Once it's merged, the proposal will be placed and forum post updated.

+## Recreating notes

+Sometimes you'd want to recreate notes, either because a bug occured on the first generation, or you just want to have updated version of the notes submitted.

+### Recreate Google Doc

+To recreate Google Doc, remove the document from [Google Drive directory](https://drive.google.com/drive/folders/1y-nuH29Gd5Err3pazYH6-LzcDShcOIFf) or rename it such that it doesn't include any release details.

+### Recreate GitHub PR with release notes

+To recreate GitHub PR, close the outstanding PR and make sure to **delete the branch of the PR**.

 ## Contributing

 The project is split into two parts - commit annotator and reconciler.